assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

 server-side key holder to connect to, it connects to the server default.
 When AddressType is 0, AddressSize MUST be 0.

 *AddressType 1* is a public key address.
-The client can chose key holder based on its public key.
-A 32-byte public signing key MUST be used in the Address field.
-Thus, AddressSize MUST thus be 32 for this address type.
+The client choses a particular key holder to communicate with based on its public key.
+The 32-byte public signing key (ed25519) of the key holder MUST be used in the Address field.
+AddressSize MUST thus be 32 for this address type.

 More address types MAY be defined by later versions of the Salt Channel specification.